Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/04-upgrading-to-fusion.md

 In Fusion, `dbt build` runs _all_ of the unit tests _first_, and then build the rest of the DAG, due to built-in column name and type awareness.

+#### Configuring `--threads`

+dbt Core runs with `--threads 1` by default.
+You can increase this number to run more nodes in parallel on the remote data platform, up to the max parallelism enabled by the DAG.

+In Fusion, if `--threads` is not set, or set to `--threads 0`, dbt will use a per-adapter default value for maximum threads.
+Some data platforms can handle more concurrent connections than others.
+If there is a user-configured value for `--threads` (via CLI flag or `profiles.yml`), Fusion will use it.

+#### Continue to compile unrelated nodes after hitting a compile error

+As soon as dbt Core's `compile` encounters an error compiling one of your models, dbt stops and doesn't compile anything else.

+When Fusion's `compile` encounters an error, it will skip nodes downstream of the one that failed to compile, but it will keep compiling the rest of the DAG (in parallel, up to the number of configured / optimal threads).

 #### Seeds with extra commas don't result in extra columns

 In dbt Core v1, if you have an additional comma on your seed, dbt creates a seed with an additional empty column.

 For example, the following seed file (with an extra comma):